 One of the most important factors to consider when buying a home is your credit score.
 Credit scores play a huge role when you are preparing to buy a house, which includes getting a home mortgage.
 If you have a high credit score, the chances of securing mortgages with little money down are high.

-As a home buyer, you don’t need to have a perfect credit score of 850 to get the best mortgage rates.
-But it would be best if you aimed to have a strong credit score to qualify for best interest rates and terms on home mortgages.
+As a home buyer, you do NOT need to have a perfect credit score of 850 to get the best mortgage rates, but it would be best if you aimed to have a strong credit score to qualify for best interest rates and terms on home mortgages.

 You need to know that minimum credit scores vary from lender to lender.
 They also vary based on who insures the mortgage and the type of home loan if you’re a first-time buyer.

 Want to know the minimum credit score requirements for different mortgage loans?
 In this post, we’ll discuss what credit score is required to buy a house.